2022 Vladimir Oblast gubernatorial election: Background

 Vladimir Sipyagin was unexpectedly elected Governor of Vladimir Oblast in September 2018, defeating one-term incumbent Svetlana Orlova by a margin of nearly 20 points in the run-off.
 Sipyagin became the first LDPR governor in Vladimir Oblast's history.
 Due to Sipyagin's surprising win, he was considered a "fluke winner", his term as governor was marked by poor governance and constant attacks from other political forces.
 Naturally, rumours were spread about Sigyagin's early resignation.
 In February 2021, Sipyagin was named a potential candidate for State Duma seat of Aleksandr Kurdyumov, who was appointed to the Central Electoral Commission, however, the vacant seat was awarded to Yakutia politician Gavril Parakhin.
 However, Sipyagin was placed in LDPR's party list for the upcoming State Duma election, placing No. 5 in the federal list.
 On 19 September 2021, Sipyagin was elected to the State Duma, and on 29 September he announced his resignation as Governor of Vladimir Oblast.
 Several candidates were rumoured as his replacement, including State Duma member from Kaluga Aleksandr Avdeyev, Deputy Minister of Labour Olga Batalina, Gazprom Mezhregiongaz general director Sergey Gustov, and Rosseti Centre general director Igor Makovsky.
 On 4 October, Avdeyev was appointed acting Governor of Vladimir Oblast.

-Due to the start of Russian special military operation in Ukraine in February 2022 and subsequent economic sanctions, the cancellation and postponement of direct gubernatorial elections was proposed.
+Due to the start of the Russian invasion of Ukraine in February 2022 and subsequent economic sanctions, the cancellation and postponement of direct gubernatorial elections was proposed.
 The measure was even supported by A Just Russia leader Sergey Mironov.
 Eventually, on 9 June the Legislative Assembly of Vladimir Oblast called the gubernatorial election for 11 September 2022.